 8. Please be aware that you will need to pay if we attend your property and there is either no fault or the issue has been caused by yourself.
 If an appointment is made to meet a contractor and you do not attend, you will also have to pay the call out fee.

-9. We don't offer a full 24-hour service but we do have an “out of hours” telephone which we will monitor on a regular basis outside of office hours.
+9. We don't offer a full 24-hour service but we do have an “out of hours” telephone which we will monitor on a regular basis.
 Please call or text 07507 459903 and leave a message.
-We will try to help you but please bear in mind that most contractors don't offer a 24-hour service and even if they do the service may will be limited (e.g. a 24-hour plumber called out to a leak on Saturday night will just turn off the stop tap until Monday morning).
-If you have a break in you will need to report the matter to the Police and have a Police “scenes of crime” assessment before we are able to secure the property.
-If you have locked yourself out your house at three in the morning it's unlikely we are going to be able to help and you will need to either call a locksmith (at your expense) or wait till the next working day when we can attend.
-Please do bear in mind that if we attend and it is as a result of inappropriate action in your behalf we reserve the right to charge you.
+We will try to help you but please bear in mind that most contractors don't work 24-hours and if they do the service may be limited (e.g. a plumber called to a leak on Saturday night will just turn off the stop tap until Monday).
+If you have a break in you will need to contact the Police and obtain a “scenes of crime” assessment before we can secure the property.
+If you have locked yourself out your house overnight you will need to either call a locksmith (at your expense) or wait till the next working day when we can attend.
+Please do bear in mind that if we attend and it is as a result of your inappropriate action you will incur costs.

 1. My Radiators are not getting hot?
 Often this is a case of trapped air in the radiator which can be bled with a radiator key obtainable from Wilkos or a hardware store.
 As a tenant this would be your responsibility.
 Please see this link: http://www.youtube.com/watch?v=r3dvJZoZvdI After doing this you may need to repressurise your boiler (see FAQ 2)